So, you’vecreated a website design you’rehappy with – at least for now.

 - BREAK-IT-UP: Use headings & sub-headings to divide your copy.
 Breaking up your copy makes it easier to read because it looks less like “hard work”.
 Sprinkling your copy with images (discussed later) can also help with this

-- KEYWORDS: Without overdoing it, you should include your preferred keywords in your page & post titles, your headings and your body copy.
+- KEYWORDS: Without overdoing it, you should include your preferred keywords and related keywords in your page & post titles, your headings and your body copy.
 This helps Google (and your reader) know that your site content relates to the search phrases you wish to rank for

 #2: IMAGES – Bring Your Page to Life